 To test to see if Python has been installed properly, go to the start menu and run (either by clicking “Run” in older Windows or by typing in the search box) a program called IDLE.
 Once it’s started, type 2+2.
 If your system then displays 4 python is working properly and we can start thinking about installing music21.

 If you have already installed Python on your computer, launch IDLE (a Python interpreter and code editor) by clicking the start menu and clicking Run (on Windows XP or older) and typing in “IDLE” or (on Windows Vista and newer) typing in “IDLE” in the Search Programs list.

 If your version is too old, download a newer version as above.
-You may want to upgrade to 2.7 even if you are on 2.6 already.

 Download the most-recent music21 package from the following URL: